 Broad Match Modifier (BMM)

-BMM allows you to signal to Google which words in a keyword phrase really matter.
-You do this by adding a plus sign (+) in front of those important words.
+Broad match modifier refers to a deprecated variation of broad match (more on that below).
+Before its deprecation, BMM allowed advertisers to indicate which words in a keyword phrase were most important by adding a plus sign (+) in front of the most important words.
 For example: gourmet +blueberry +jam.

-The keywords +blueberry and +jam can match to plurals, misspellings and same-meaning words, but the word gourmet may be ignored entirely.
-If you removed the plus sign in front of blueberry, your ad could trigger for any flavor of jam.
+The keywords +blueberry and +jam could match to plurals, misspellings and same-meaning words, but the word gourmet could have been ignored entirely.
+If you removed the plus sign in front of blueberry, your ad could have triggered for any flavor of jam.

 With BMM, there are few reasons to use broad match keywords (and notice, this is the default when you add keywords).
 Broad match keywords can trigger ads on search queries that Google deems relevant, even if they aren’t keywords in the ad group.
 This can yield some good insights and lots of data on the ways users are searching for your products or services.
 It can also make for some pretty wacky matching and requires you to keep a close eye on your search term reports.
 However, in addition to keyword research, broad match can be useful if your keywords have low search volume because the product or service serves a small audience or you’re targeting a limited geography.